 Jingle Jangle: A Christmas Journey

-Netflix’s newly debuted Jingle Jangle: A Christmas Story is a sure classic, complete with magic, wonder, and the Christmas spirit.
+Netflix’s Jingle Jangle: A Christmas Story is a sure classic, complete with magic, wonder, and the Christmas spirit.
 This feel-good steam-punk inspired tale is full of singing, dancing, and just enough dramatic tension to keep kids engaged.

 National Lampoon’s Christmas Vacation